 Algal blooms occur naturally, but human development has knocked the natural nutrient cycling out of balance and made them harmful.
-These harmful algal blooms (HABs) occur when water is overloaded with of nutrients, especially major ones like nitrogen and phosphorus that are necessary for plant growth, but become pollution in excess.
+These harmful algal blooms (HABs) occur when water is overloaded with nutrients, especially major ones like nitrogen and phosphorus that are necessary for plant growth, but become pollution in excess.
 To understand where nutrient pollution in water comes from, one of the primary places to look is land use.
-Some of the major sources of nutrients include wastewater treatment plant discharges, septic system leaks, fertilizer runoff from residential lawns, fertilizer runoff from farm fields and runoff or leaks from animal agriculture manure lagoons.
+Some of the significant sources of nutrients include wastewater treatment plant discharges, septic system leaks, fertilizer runoff from residential lawns, fertilizer runoff from farm fields and runoff or leaks from animal agriculture manure lagoons.

-To a great extent, nutrients from agricultural runoff are the big historical and present day source of pollution in the lake, and it's not an isolated case. "[T]his is not just an Okeechobee problem.
+To a great extent, nutrients from agricultural runoff are the big historical and present day source of pollution in the Lake Okeechobee, and it's not an isolated case. "[T]his is not just an Okeechobee problem.
 It's worldwide.
 Everywhere we farm, humans have always concentrated nutrients.
 That's what we do," said Paul Gray, science director of Audubon Florida's Lake Okeechobee program.